Nachiketvc/TradingPlatform/README.md

-# Welcome to Zerodha Clone!
+# Welcome to Trading Plarform Website!
 This repository includes a clone of the popular stock trading platform, built using the MERN stack.

 ## Table of Contents